GridOPTICS/GridPACK/docs/markdown/required/GLOBAL_ARRAYS.md

 This configuration line assumes that the build directory is located directly below the top level GA directory.
 If you want to build someplace else, the `../` before `configure` needs to be replaced with the path to `configure`.
-The two-sided build will work with almost any version of MPI and is easy to use but is slow for more than a few processors.
-For higher performance, particularly on clusters with a high performance network, the progress ranks runtime is preferable.
-To configure GA with this runtime, use the configure command
+To configure with the higher performing progress ranks runtime, configure GA with the command

 ```
 ../configure --enable-i4 --enable-cxx --with-mpi-pr --without-blas --disable-f77